bauplan

 is commonly used to perform data validation and data quality checks when running a pipeline.

-Expectations takes as input the table(s) they are validating and return a boolean indicating
+Expectations take as input the table(s) they are validating and return a boolean indicating

 whether the expectation is met or not.
 A Python expectation needs a Python environment to run,